kubermatic/docs/content/requirements/cloud_provider/_vsphere.en.md

 ### VM Folder

 During creation of a user cluster Kubermatic creates a dedicated VM folder in the root path on the Datastore (Defined in the [datacenters.yaml](https://docs.kubermatic.io/installation/install_kubermatic/#defining-the-datacenters)).
-That folder will store all worker nodes of a user cluster.
+That folder will contain all worker nodes of a user cluster.

 ### Credentials / Cloud-Config

 Kubernetes needs to talk to the vSphere to enable Storage inside the cluster.
 For this, kubernetes needs a config called `cloud-config`.
-This config contains all details to connect to a vCenter installation(also credentials).
+This config contains all details to connect to a vCenter installation, including credentials.

 As this Config must also be deployed onto each worker node of a user cluster, its recommended to have individual credentials for each user cluster.